2020PB/police-brutality/reports/Oregon.md

 A protestor is held face-down on the ground by an officer.
 The protestor is punched and struck by another officer with a baton.
 The protestor is then arrested.

-tags: punch, strike, baton, protestor, arrest
+tags: punch, strike, baton, protester, arrest

 id: or-portland-192